Sarbish0770/kuk--k4t/README.md

 # kuk--k4t
+requirement are:
+1.gtts
+2.datetime
+3.sox
-this is the print program
+this is the python bashed programm.